martinpihrt/OSPy-plugins/plugins/ping_monitor/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, monitoring configuration, latest check, address availability and errors through the OSPy system health interface.

 This extension allows you to ping addresses.
 All pings are recorded in a file (always the first successful and the first unsuccessful).
 The log file (pings) can be sent by E-mail after a certain time.
 At the same time, we can restart the device after a certain number of unsuccessful attempts.